aliciagorton/08-Updated-Portfolio-Homework-Professional-Materials/README.md

 9. Commit history.
 Every pinned repository should have at least 20 commits

 ### 3. Updated Resume

-💁 Need help building a resume?
-Check out the [Career Services milestone resources](https://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-develop-your-resume).

-Submit a clear, concise and compelling resume, tailored to the type of job you’re looking for.

 Your resume should include:

 * a heading with your name, phone number, professional email address, links to LinkedIn, portfolio and GitHub